Samizo-AITL/zenn-articles/articles/en/01_semiconductor/07_systemdk.md

 title: SystemDK
 ---

-# 【Semiconductor:07】🧭 The Essence of the Post-CFET Era
+# 【Semiconductor】🧭 07.
+The Essence of the Post-CFET Era
 ### — A Design World Where SystemDK Is the Premise
 topics: ["Semiconductor", "CFET", "Chiplet", "SystemDK", "Design Methodology"]